Sino-Soviet conflict (1929): Deportation of Chinese

 In 1928, Arsenyev Mikhail Mikhailovich (Арсеньев Михаил Михайлович), Staff Colonel of Red Army Headquarter, submitted a report to the Far Eastern Bureau that advised that free migration from China and Korea in the areas bordering the countries should be stopped and that the area should be filled with migrants from Siberia and Europe instead.

 As the Sino-Soviet conflict over the Chinese Eastern Railway worsened bilateral relations, the Soviet government began to stop Chinese crossing the border since 1931.
 All Soviet diplomats in China were called back, all Chinese diplomats to Soviet Union were expelled, and trains between both countries were forced out of service.

 The Soviets forced the Chinese to move to Northeast China.
 Thousands of Chinese in Irkutsk, Chita, and Ulan-Ude were arrested for breach of local orders, tax evasion, and other reasons.
 When they left Russia, any Chinese to cross the border with more than 30 rubles in cash had to pay the surplus to the authorities.
 If they had at least 1,000 rubles in cash, they would arrested and have all of their money confiscated.

-Large numbers of Chinese were detained, according to the Shanghai-based newspaper Shen Bao on 24 July 1929, which said that "around a thousand Chinese who lived in Vladivostok were detained by the Soviet authorities.
+Large numbers of Chinese were detained, according to the Shanghai-based newspaper Shen Bao on July 24, 1929, which said that "around a thousand Chinese who lived in Vladivostok were detained by the Soviet authorities.
 They were all said to be bourgeoisie."
-On 12 August, the newspaper stated that there were still 1,600-1,700 Chinese in jail in Vladivostok, who were supplied with a piece of rye bread daily and suffered various forms of torture.
-On 26 August, the newspaper stated that those detained in Khabarovsk had only a bread soup for meal daily, and many people had hanged themselves because of unbearable starvation.
-On 14 September, the newspaper stated that 1,000 of Chinese in Vladivostok had been arrested, with almost no Chinese remaining in the city.
-On 15 September, the newspaper continued that Vladivostok had arrested more than 1,000 Chinese during the 8 and 9 September and that there were more than 7,000 Chinese in prison in the city.
-On 21 September, the newspaper said that "the government in Russian Far East cheated the arrested Chinese, and forced them to construct the railway between Heihe and Khabarovsk.
+On August 12, the newspaper stated that there were still 1,600–1,700 Chinese in a Vladivostok prison, who were supplied with a piece of rye bread daily and suffered various forms of torture.
+On August 26, the newspaper stated that those detained in Khabarovsk had only a bread soup for meal daily, and many people had hanged themselves because of unbearable starvation.
+On September 14, the newspaper stated that 1,000 of Chinese in Vladivostok had been arrested, with almost no Chinese remaining in the city.
+On September 15, the newspaper continued that Vladivostok had arrested more than 1,000 Chinese on September 8–9 and that there were more than 7,000 Chinese in the city's prison.
+On September 21, the newspaper said that "the government in Russian Far East cheated the arrested Chinese, and forced them to construct the railway between Heihe and Khabarovsk.
 The forced workers had only two pieces of rye bread to eat daily.
 If they work with any delay, they will be whipped, making them at the edge of living and dead."

 Although after signing the Treaty of Khabarovsk, the Soviet government released most of the arrested Chinese.
 The Chinese had been severely tortured by the Soviet government, the confiscated possessions of the Chinese were not returned, difficult situations had arisen among the workers and the businessmen, and there were high prices of goods and unaffordable living costs.
 Those factors caused all of the released Chinese to return to China.